Conditions for a Monotonic Channel Capacity: Numerical Example

 Similar results for various discrete input distributions are also included in Fig.~\ref{fig:ixy}.
 The studied one-dimensional constellations are on--off keying (OOK), binary phase-shift keying (BPSK), and $m$-ary pulse amplitude modulation ($m$-PAM).
 The constellation points are equally spaced and the input samples $X$ are chosen uniformly from these constellations.
 The mutual information for $m$-PAM constellations with $m\ge 4$ exhibits the same kind of peak as the continuous distributions in Fig.~\ref{fig:ixy}; indeed, a uniform distribution over equally spaced $m$-PAM approaches the continuous uniform distribution as $m \rightarrow \infty$.

-Similarly to the continuous case, the mutual information for zero-mean discrete input distributions approach the AWGN channel capacity as $p\rightarrow 0$.
-Half this channel capacity is achieved by the OOK input, which has the same mean value $\sqrt{p/2}$ as the exponential input above.
-The asymptotics when $p\rightarrow\infty$ depends on whether $m$ is even or odd.
-For any even $m$, the channel again acts like a 1-bit quantizer and the asymptotic mutual information is slightly less than 1.
-For odd $m$, however, here exemplified by $3$-PAM, there is a nonzero probability mass at $X=0$, which means that the possible outputs are not only $Y=\pm \amax+Z$ but also $Y=0+Z$.
-Hence, the channel asymptotically approaches a ternary-output noisy channel, whose mutual information is upperbounded by $\log_2 3 = 1.58$.
+Similarly to the continuous case, the mutual information for zero-mean discrete input distributions approach the AWGN channel capacity as $\p\rightarrow 0$.
+Half this channel capacity is achieved by the OOK input, which has the same mean value $\sqrt{\p/2}$ as the exponential input above.
+The asymptotics when $\p\rightarrow\infty$ depends on whether {the input distribution includes a nonzero probability mass at $X=0$.
+If not,} the channel again acts like a 1-bit quantizer and the asymptotic mutual information is slightly less than 1. {For distributions with a probability mass at $X=0$,} here exemplified by $3$-PAM, the channel asymptotically approaches a ternary-output noisy channel {whose possible outputs are not only $Y=\pm \amax+Z$ but also $Y=0+Z$.
+Hence, for any input distribution (discrete, continuous, or mixed), the} mutual information is upperbounded by $\log_2 3 = 1.58$.

-To summarize, this particular channel has the property that the mutual information for any input distribution approaches a limit as $p\rightarrow\infty$, and this limit is upperbounded by $\log_2 3$.
+{In conclusion,} this particular channel has the property that the mutual information for any input distribution approaches a limit as $\p\rightarrow\infty$, and this limit is upperbounded by $\log_2 3$.
 It might seem tempting to conclude that the channel capacity, which is the supremum of all mutual information curves, would behave similarly.
 However, as we shall see in the next section, this conclusion is not correct, because the limit of a supremum is in general not equal to the supremum of a limit.
-Specifically, the asymptotical channel capacity is $\lim_{p\rightarrow\infty} C(p) = \lim_{p\rightarrow\infty} \sup_{g} I(X;Y)$, which is not equal to $\sup_{g} \lim_{p\rightarrow\infty} I(X;Y) \le \log_2 3$.
+Specifically, the asymptotical channel capacity is $\lim_{\p\rightarrow\infty} C(\p) = \lim_{\p\rightarrow\infty} \sup_{g} I(X;Y)$, which is not equal to $\sup_{g} \lim_{\p\rightarrow\infty} I(X;Y) \le \log_2 3$.